manarjan/del-furniture/README.md

 - The project is not complete, lots of room for improvement
 - Advanced filtering and Image Carousel hasn't been added

+## Local Run

+    npm install
+    npm run start:dev

+App will be hosted on http://localhost:4000